embassy-rs/embassy/examples/mspm0g3107/README.md

 ## Checklist before running examples

 The MSPM0G3107 does not have a Launchpad or official development board, so you likely need to modify examples to update pin numbers or peripherals to match the specific MCU or board you are using.
+Note that MSPM0G3507 has a very similar peripheral set and the examples here will likely be able to run on that platform with only small changes.

+For a custom board with MSPM0G3107:

 * [ ] Update Cargo.toml to have the correct `embassy-mspm0` feature reflecting the packaging option.
 Look in the `Cargo.toml` file of the `embassy-mspm0` project to find the correct feature flag for your chip.
 * [ ] If your board has a special clock or power configuration, make sure that it is set up appropriately.